mozartspa/mobx-form/website/docs/getting-started/create-form.md

 - We import `useForm` and `useField` from the package `@mozartspa/mobx-form`.
 - We wrap our component with [`observer()`](https://mobx.js.org/react-integration.html), since we're using MobX.
 - `useForm()` gives us back a stable reference to our form instance.
-- `useField()` gives us back a stable reference to a specific field of our form.
+- `useField()` gives us back a reference to a specific field of our form.
 We pass it the `form` instance, to make it know which form it should be bound to.
 It's required here, but in other examples we'll leverage the React Context.
 - With `onSubmit={form.handleSubmit}` we let our form instance handle the onSubmit event.
 - `{...nameField.input}` gives the input the necessary props to be a controlled input: `name`, `value`, `onChange`, `onBlur`.
 - With `{nameField.touched && nameField.error}` we display the possible error only after the user _touched_ the input.
 Anyway, in this case there's no input validation.